Responsibility to Our People

 Our Pacific Basin Management System provides clear policies and procedures for our ship and shore staff to follow and mechanisms for us to analyse our performance and facilitate improvement, with one main objective: Promoting and ensuring safety at sea and prevention of human injury or loss of life.

-Our HSEQ policy and Pacific Basin Management System embody a number of broad actions designed to achieve this objective.
+Our HSEQ Policy and Pacific Basin Management System embody a range of actions designed to achieve this objective, including:

-• We have implemented risk assessment systems to review all identified risks to our ships, personnel and the environment, and to identify and establish appropriate safeguards and practices
+• Implementing risk assessment systems to identify and manage risks to our ships, personnel and the environment, and to establish appropriate safeguards and practices

-• We seek to continuously improve quality, health & safety and environmental performance and management skills of personnel ashore and at sea, through a system of audits, analysis and feedback
+• Continuously improving quality, health, safety and environmental performance, and the management skills of personnel ashore and at sea, through audits, analysis and feedback

-• We keep personnel appropriately informed of HSEQ matters by circulating pertinent information and providing training resources
+• Keeping personnel appropriately informed of HSEQ matters through the circulation of relevant information and training resources

-• We provide a safe and healthy work environment and ensure the welfare of the staff
+• Providing a safe and healthy working environment and ensuring staff welfare

 We believe that our investment in the development and training of our staff at sea and ashore drives engagement, motivation and retention of our staff and is key to maximising their safety and productivity.